curimit/SugarCpp/README.md

 # SugarCpp
-SugarCpp is a language which can compile to C++.
+SugarCpp is a language which can compile C++11.

+The generated code is of very high quality and can be comparable with the handwritten code.

-SugarCpp is still under development.If you have any idea, you can open an issue.
+SugarCpp is still under development.
+If you have any idea, please open the issue.

 Try SugarCpp in browser: http://curimit.com/project/SugarCpp/